 These forward-thinking brands have crafted a niche within their industry and they’re owning it.
-Others in their industry look on in awe and dream of the levels of brand loyalty these guys have, but it’s within your grasp too.
+Others in their industry look on in awe and dream of the levels of retail brand loyalty these guys have, but it’s within your grasp too.
 Retail and eCommerce doesn’t have to be hard.

 By getting specific about who your audience is, crafting a message and purpose that connects and amplifying that message far and wide, other retailers can start to build brand loyalty beyond transactional consumer relationships.

-Connected experiences: The key to brand loyalty
+Connected experiences: The key to Retail brand loyalty

-Brand loyalty is built through the consistent delivery of a brand promise and experience.
+Retail brand loyalty is built through the consistent delivery of a brand promise and experience.
 By joining up your customer experience across touchpoints you’re able to connect and build relationships with your customers beyond a purchase.
 You become a part of consumer culture, the ultimate goal of any retail brand.